odie2/schema-creator/readme.txt

 Stable tag: 1.0
 Requires at least: 3.4

-Insert schema data into WordPress
+Insert schema.org microdata into WordPress pages and posts.

 == Description ==

-Provides an easy to use form to embed properly constructed schema data into a WordPress post or page.
+Provides an easy to use form to embed properly constructed schema.org microdata into a WordPress post or page.

 == Installation ==